-If you are eligible for coverage but are not covered by OHIP or any other provincial health plan, your expenses will be reimbursed in accordance with the SHH provisions as if OHIP coverage is in place as the first payer.
-The SHH benefits will not cover you or your dependents for expenses covered by other provincial plans such as the Assistive Devices Program (ADP) or Workplace Safety and Insurance Board (WSIB).
+If you are eligible for coverage but are not covered by OHIP or any other provincial health plan, your expenses will be reimbursed in accordance with the SHH provisions as if OHIP coverage in is place as first payer.
+The SHH benefits will not cover you or your dependents for expenses covered by other provincial benefits plans such as Assistive Devices Program (ADP), or Workplace Safety and Insurance Board (WSIB).
 The plan does not cover costs for surgery including physicians' or nurses' fees for outpatient treatment in a licensed hospital.